rober12345/k-nearest-neighbors-project-tutorial/README.md

 **Step 8:**

 We will reduce our dataset by combining all our previous converted columns into only one column named 'tags' (which we will create).
-This column will now have ALL items separated by commas, but we will remove them by using lambda x :" ".join(x).
+This column will now have ALL items separated by commas, but we will ignore commas by using lambda x :" ".join(x).

 ```py
 movies['tags'] = movies['overview']+movies['genres']+movies['keywords']+movies['cast']+movies['crew']